rl-institut/WEFESiteAnalyst/README.md

 An Overview of input parameters including required temporal and spatial resolution, potential data sources and API can be found in the excel below:

 https://1drv.ms/x/s!AmPb5U21V6Xhh_Bv73yK-dlfHm8xXw?e=lg1egk
 Feel free to update this excel by further parameters and data sources including their API.

+## Installation

+The currently supported Python Version is 3.8.10.
+For using OWEFE clone the repository to your local machine.
+Then create a new virtual environment with Python Version 3.9.
+Activate the new virtual environment and move to the repository folder to install the requirements of WEFESiteAnalyst

+     pip install -r requirements.txt

+## Get started
+... under development...
 # rli_template
 Template repository for creating new projects under the RLI's umbrella